Hayat Bakhsh Bagh: History

-It was laid out by Shah Jahan I. It had the size of around 200 square feet.
+It was laid out by Shah Jahan I. It is in the shape of a square, around 200 feet on a side.
 The garden was largely destroyed by the British colonial forces following the failed 1857 rebellion.
 Most of the garden was built over by stone barracks by the British colonialists after 1857.
 Lord Curzon had some elements of the garden restored.

 The garden is divided into four squares, with causeways, water channels and a star-shaped parterre framed with red sandstone.
 Originally, flowers in blue, white and purple were planted throughout.

 Three structures have survived from the time:

 Sawan and Bhadon

 The Sawan and Bhadon pavilions (mandap) are two almost identical structures facing on opposite ends of the canal.
 They are carved out of white marble.
 A feature is a section of a wall with niches.
 Originally small oil lamps would be lit and placed in these niches at night, or vases with golden flowers be placed during the day.
 The water from the channel would cascade over it, creating the impression of a golden curtain.
 The names Sawan and Bhadon are the two rainy months in the Hindu calendar during the monsoon.
 It is not clear however which pavilion carries which name.